Gideon: Biblical narrative

-As is the pattern throughout the Book of Judges, the Israelites again turned away from Yahweh after 40 years of peace brought by Deborah's victory over Canaan; as punishment, the Midianites, Amalekites and other Bedouin peoples harried Israel for seven years.
+As is the pattern throughout the Book of Judges, the Israelites again turned away from Yahweh after 40 years of peace brought by Deborah's victory over Canaan; as punishment, the Midianites, Amalekites and Kedemites harried Israel for seven years.

 Calling

 God chose Gideon, a young man from the tribe of Manasseh, to free the people of Israel and to condemn their idolatry.
 The Angel of the Lord, or "the Lord's angelic messenger" came "in the character ... of a traveller who sat down in the shade [of the terebinth tree] to enjoy a little refreshment and repose" and entered into conversation with Gideon.
 The narrative has echoes of the meeting between Abraham and the visitors who came to him at Mamre and promised Abraham and Sarah, in their old age, that they would have a son according to Genesis 18.
 The angel greeted Gideon: "The Lord is with you, you mighty man of valor!" according to Judges 6:12.

-Gideon requested proof of God's will by three miracles: firstly, a sign from the angel, in which the angel appeared to Gideon and caused fire to shoot up out of a rock in verses 11–22, and then two signs involving a fleece, performed on consecutive nights and the exact opposite of each other.
+Gideon requested proof of God's will by six or seven miracles: firstly, a sign from the angel, in which the angel appeared to Gideon and caused fire to shoot up out of a rock in verses 11–22, and then two signs involving a fleece, performed on consecutive nights and the exact opposite of each other.
 Gideon woke up to his fleece covered in dew, but the surrounding ground was dry; the next morning, his fleece was dry, but the surrounding ground was covered in dew according to verses 36–40.

 On God's instruction, Gideon destroyed the town's altar to Baal and the symbol of the goddess Asherah beside it, receiving the byname of Jerubbaal according to Judges 6:32: "That day they named him Jerubbaal, meaning 'Let Baal contend with him,' since he tore down his altar."

 Gathering an army

 Gideon then sent out messengers to gather men from the tribes of Asher, Zebulun, and Naphtali, as well as his own tribe of Manasseh, in order to meet an armed force of Midian and Amalek that had crossed the Jordan River.
 Gideon's force encamped at En Harod, while the Midianites camped near the "Hill of Moreh" in Judges 7, verse 1.

 God informed Gideon that the men he had gathered were too many: with so many men, the Israelites might claim the victory as their own rather than crediting God.
 God first instructed Gideon to send home those men who were afraid.
 Gideon invited any man who wanted to leave to do so; 22,000 men returned home, and 10,000 remained.
 God then told Gideon that this number was still too many and instructed Gideon to bring the men to the water to drink.
-God commanded Gideon to separate those who had bowed down on their knees to drink like dogs, and those who lapped the water from their hands.
-Only the 300 men who had lapped the water from their cupped hands were allowed to remain in verses 4–7.
+God commanded Gideon to separate those who had lapped water to drink like dogs from those who drunk on their knees.
+Only the 300 men who had lapped the water from their hands, and not those who had drunk directly while kneeling, were chosen to accompany Gideon.